joe2k01/android_device_umi_SUPER/README.md

-UMi Super - CyanogenMod 13.0/AOSP
+UMi Super - TWRP
 ==============

-This branch is device for building of the CyanogenMod 13.0 and Android Marshmallow 6.X AOSP ROMs.
+This branch is device for building TWRP.

 ---

 # About Device

 ![UMi Super](http://www.umidigi.com/new/Images/super/so_back.png "UMi Super in grey")

-The UMi Super (codenamed _"SUPER"_) is a flagship smartphone from UMi.
-The SUPER now supports CyanogenMod 13.0!

 ### Specifications